jsamr/serrurier/README.md

 _________________________________________________________________________________________
 ```

-You must import the package both on server and client.
+You must import the package on server to `config` it :
-On the **server**, you must call `config` once :

 ``` javascript
 // @locus server